Features

 Specific metrology tools, how tolerances were checked, how drawings were interpreted, and what happened when parts were out of spec.

-Applicants and resumes for each job
+What you see for each job

 Want to see the rubric in action?